Program Outline

 Block Watch Society of BC Newsletter

-As a Block Watch Captain you are fostering a working relationship and awareness among residents that helps ward off potential dangers in your neighbourhood.
-With a little gift of time you are demonstrating to your friends and neighbours the importance of being committed for the good of all.
+As a Block Watch Lead, you foster a working relationship and awareness among residents that helps ward off potential dangers in your neighbourhood.
+With a little gift of time, you demonstrate to your friends and neighbours the impact of being committed for the good of all.

 Starting a Block Watch

-All Block Watch Captains & Co-Captains must complete an RCMP Police Clearance prior to starting a Block Watch group.
+All Block Watch Leads and Co-Leads must complete an RCMP police clearance prior to starting a Block Watch group.

 Phone: 250-597-7927